-Soft skills interview mainly focuses on the candidate’s attitude towards the job, their personality, and value system.
-Accordingly, the questions asked are mostly behavioral.
+The soft skills interview focuses on the candidate’s attitude, personality, and value system.

 Pair Programming Session

-An ideal situation is where a developer says “everything is clear” and provides results; however, it is rare.
+An ideal situation is when a developer confidently says “everything is clear” and provides results promptly, though such cases might be rare.

 Reporting the Results Obtained

-- A person accomplishes the task and schedules a short call to demonstrate the results, and highlights minor issues.
+- A specialist completes the task and schedules a short call to demonstrate the results, highlighting any minor issues.

 Important Note: Don’t mix a test task and wish to get work for free.
 Test assignments should aim to reveal certain features of a developer, nothing more.

-We are talking not about qualifications, but about the experience.
-Namely, production experience helps developers carry out certain tasks with minimal effort — and the right thing is to flag this.
+Focus not just on qualifications but on experience as well.
+Namely, production experience helps carry out certain tasks with minimal effort — and the right thing is to flag this.

-Performance refers to the accuracy of meeting the planned production estimates for a certain developer.
-If a person implements the features 30-50% faster compared to an average senior in a vacuum — this is regarded as good performance.
-In fact, amazing performance.
+Performance defines how well a specialist meets the planned production estimates.
+If an engineer implements features 30-50% faster compared to an average senior specialist, this is considered good performance.
+An amazing performance, in fact.

-Once you have made your final choice, discuss the contract with the appropriate executives and your legal department.
-If you are hiring directly from a dedicated company, you can simply sign the contract they have in place.
+- Discuss the Contract: Begin by discussing the contract with the appropriate executives and your legal department.
+If you are hiring remote developers directly from a dedicated company, you can simply sign the contract they have in place.

 Outsourcing or Dedicated Companies

-Third-party platforms can help you receive unbiased reviews and thereby help you find and choose an IT company with remote developers.
+Third-party platforms can help you receive unbiased reviews and make informed decisions while choosing an IT provider.
 Here are some of them.

-Clutch is a ratings and reviews platform for IT and business service providers.
-You can search for IT development companies anywhere and check information such as hourly prices, service focus, and customer reviews.
-Clutch has more than 150,000 IT agencies and more than 98,000 reviews from real customers.
+Clutch is a listing platform for IT and business service providers.
+There you can find IT vendors and check information such as hourly prices, service focus, and reviews from real customers.
+Clutch has more than 280,000 IT agencies offering custom development services and resources on-demand.

-GoodFirms is like Clutch; however, this website focuses on technology companies instead of business-to-business services.
-On GoodFirm, you can find over 60,000 IT companies offering a wide range of services and more than 30,000 verified customer reviews.
+GoodFirms focuses on technology companies instead of business-to-business services.
+There you can find over 60,000 IT companies offering a wide range of services as well as ready software solutions.

-In addition, GoodFirm has a lively community where you can get opinions from other industry experts.
+In addition, GoodFirms has an active community where you can get opinions from other industry experts.

-You can search for experienced and qualified developers on social networks such as LinkedIn, Facebook, or even Twitter.
+You can search for skilled remote software developers on social networks such as LinkedIn, Facebook, or even Twitter.
 There are many job-related groups where you can post a job, and interested developers can contact you.

-Toptal has a strict vetting system that ensures that only the best software developers join its community.
-When you hire remote developers from Toptal, you are guaranteed to get qualified candidates, but be prepared to pay a high price for the service.
+Toptal has a strict vetting system that ensures that only skilled remote software developers join their community.
+When you hire remote programmers from Toptal, you are guaranteed to get qualified candidates, but be prepared to pay a premium price for the service.

-Upwork is the leading marketplace for freelancers.
-It offers more than a dozen categories and over 14 million freelancers, including software developers.
-You can post a job on UpWork or browse developer profiles.
-Posting a job on Upwork is free, but the platform doesn’t vet developers like Toptal.
-As a result, you may have to weed through many beginner proposals.
+Upwork is the leading marketplace for freelancers and offers a wide range of categories, including engineers.
+You can post a job on UpWork, which is free, or you can browse through the profiles.
+The platform doesn’t vet specialists like Toptal, so you may have to weed through many proposals to find the right fit.

-Guru is the leading platform for hiring software developers.
-Although the talent pool is smaller than Upwork, you will likely find good programmers and app developers on Guru, especially if you’re looking for a remote developer in a specific region.
+Although the talent pool on Guru is smaller than Upwork, you will likely find good programmers and app developers across various regions.
 The platform allows you to specify your search based on specialization, location, ratings, and prices.

-It does not matter which freelancing platform you choose — they all work in pretty much the same way.
-Therefore, you post an offer, and people compete for it.
+Ultimately, it does not matter which freelancing platform you choose, they all work in pretty much the same way.
+You post an offer, and people compete for it.
 So you can spend a lot of time choosing the right candidate.

-Keep in mind that on freelance job boards, people often compete on price.
+Keep in mind that freelancers often compete on price.
 So you can get ridiculously cheap offers to code, such as $5/hour.
 These are people who usually take on any work and are not experts.

 The difference between remote developers and freelancers may be much more significant than you think.
 Whether you should hire a freelancer or a remote developer depends on the specific needs of your project.

-- If you have a small budget, a small or short-term project with few technical requirements.
-Freelancers like to work on small and less complicated tasks because, very often, such people have stable jobs or work on several remote projects.
+- You have a small budget, a small or short-term project with few technical requirements.
+Freelancers usually work on small and less complicated tasks to be able to work on several projects.

-- If you urgently need software developers since finding freelance software developers takes less time and resources.
-You can post your online job ad on several international online platforms, which will be available to suitable candidates worldwide.
-Finding candidates is not a problem.
-However, you must be very careful about the selection criteria.
+- You urgently need software developers.
+Finding freelance engineers takes less time and resources.
+You are able to post online job ads on several international online platforms, which will be available to suitable candidates worldwide.
+However, you should be very careful about the selection criteria.

-- If there is no risk of leaking important and confidential information.
+- There is no risk of leaking important and confidential information.

-- If you are highly concerned about the quality of your developers’ services.
+- You are highly concerned about the quality of your developers’ services.

-- If you don’t want full control over the software development process and need third-party help.
+- You don’t want full control over the software development process and need third-party help.

-- If you are worried about intellectual property (IP) rights and need a signed NDA.
+- You are worried about intellectual property (IP) rights and need a signed NDA.

-- If you are interested in hiring additional software developers, UI/UX designers, and other related IT specialists throughout the software development project.
+- You are interested in hiring additional software developers, UI/UX designers, and other related IT specialists throughout the software development project.
 For example, when working with dedicated developers and designers, finding new talent and integrating them seamlessly into the current project is much easier.